translate/pootle/docs/server/installation.rst

 Setting Up the Database
 -----------------------

 Before your run Pootle for the first time, you need to create the schema for the database and populate it with initial data.
-This is done by executing the :ref:`setup <commands#setup>` management command:
+This is done by executing the :command:`setup` management command:

 .. code-block:: bash